 Three of the posts I did on the website dealt with squatters.
 Both of the families were forcibly moved by the National Housing Authority and sent out to a housing development way out of town, far away from their employment.
-The rent to own terms were very reasonable, but they had no running water or electricity for a year.
-Some people were relocated to a flood plain which was under water shortly thereafter.
+The rent to own terms was very reasonable, but they had no running water or electricity for a year.
+Some people were relocated to a flood plain which was underwater shortly thereafter.
 So I have an idea of what it’s like to be poor in the Philippines.

 Actually, we dealt with that in our research.
 One of our social protection policies has to do with the Urban Development and Housing Act, which deals with the rights of everyone, but specifically the urban poor.
 Maybe their houses are demolished because they’re squatters public or private land [or for some other reason.
 The land could be on a fault line, and the authorities might be worried about being held responsible in case of an earthquake].